godotengine/godot-docs/tutorials/scripting/cpp/build_system/cmake.rst

 are the notable differences.

 - debug_symbols
-    Is no longer has an explicit option, and is enabled when using CMake build configurations; ``Debug``, ``RelWithDebInfo``.
+    Is no longer an explicit option, and is enabled when using CMake build configurations; ``Debug``, ``RelWithDebInfo``.

 - dev_build